YingcaiDong/Recurrent-Neural-Network-Based-Path-Planning-Algorithm-Accelerator-using-FPGA/README.md

 The output is also a 32\*32 array.
 Which contains digits 4, 0, 9, 1 and 7.
   - The first four digits represent the same meanings as mentions before.
   - 7 stands for the trajectory of the robot traveling from the start point to the target.

+# Other
+Any other project details can be found in the 'Porject Documentation.pdf'